FAQs

 Shaving does NOT increase hair growth or make hair grow thicker, but waxing and tweezing DOES.

-Shaving and any treatment that only effects the hair shaft (the hair you can see above the skin), not the root, has no affect on hair growth.
+Hair that grows in after shaving feels coarse because the soft end has been cut off, but shaving and any treatment that only effects the hair shaft (the hair you can see above the skin) has no affect on hair growth.

-Tweezing, waxing, sugaring, threading (any method that pulls hair out by the roots) will increase hair growth in many areas (such as the chin and upper lip).
-Over time, any hair removal method that pulls hair out by the root will accelerate hair, making it more coarse and deeply rooted.
+Tweezing, waxing, sugaring, threading (any method that pulls hair out by the roots) will increase hair growth in hormonal areas.
+Hormonal areas are those that most cis males have more hair than cis females (chin, upper lip, etc).
+Over time, any hair removal method that pulls hair out by the root in these areas will accelerate hair, making it more coarse and deeply rooted.

 • How does electrolysis work?